-- The purpose of financial policies is to provide a sound environment to manage the financial affairs of the Municipality.
-Amongst others, the following are key budget related policies: - 1.4.1 Tariff Policy the policy prescribes the procedures for calculating tariffs.
-This policy is required in terms of Section 74 of the Local Government Municipal System Act, Act 32 of 2000;
+The purpose of financial policies is to provide a sound environment to manage the financial affairs of the Municipality.
+Amongst others, the following are key budget related policies:

+1.4.1 Tariff Policy - the policy prescribes the procedures for calculating tariffs.
+This policy is required in terms of Section 74 of the Local Government Municipal System Act, Act 32 of 2000:

-Status: working on the 2022/2023 and two outer years.
+Status: working on the 2023/2024 and two outer years.

-- 1.4.2 Rates Policy a policy required by the Municipal Property Rates Act, Act 6 of 2004.
+1.4.2 Rates Policy - a policy required by the Municipal Property Rates Act, Act 6 of 2004.
 This policy provides the framework for the determination of rates; this has been implemented with the Municipal Property Rates Act with effect from 1 July 2009.
 Policy has to be reviewed annually when the draft budget is submitted.
-Status: working on the 2022/2023 and two outer years. - 1.4.3 Indigent Support Policy The criterion for benefits under this scheme is part of the credit control policy.
+Status: working on the credit control policy.
 An indigent is kept up to date in a form of a monthly register and a separate indigent policy has been developed in line with this.
 The survey forms to qualify for the indigent support must be completed annually.
 The Municipality may annually as part of its budgetary process, determine the municipal services and levels thereof which will be subsidized in respect of indigent customers in accordance with the national policy but subject to principles of sustainability and affordability.
 An indigent customer shall automatically be deregistered if an audit or verification concludes that the financial circumstances of the indigent customer have changed to the extent that he/she no longer meets the qualifications.
 The indigent customer may at any time request de-registration.